dvardanian-gd/annishkhanyan-internship/Module_11_Docker/README.md

 ## Task 1
 Repository: https://github.com/anna-ishkhanyan/spring-petclinic.git

-This task demonstrates containerization of the Spring petClinic application.
+This task demonstrates containerization of the Spring petclinic application.

 ### Step 1
 Cloned the repository of the app: